proycon/LaMachine/README.md

 - *Python bindings* - [python-ucto](https://github.com/proycon/python-ucto), [python-frog](https://github.com/proycon/python-frog), [python-timbl](https://github.com/proycon/python-timbl)
 - [CLAM](https://proycon.github.io/clam) - Quickly build RESTful webservices

+Optional additional software in **virtual environment** form only:
+- [T-scan](https://github.com/proycon/tscan) - T-scan is a Dutch text analytics tool for readability prediction.

 In the VM, some third-party NLP software is also installed out of the box.
 Both the VM image as well as the docker image are based on Arch Linux.